thejustinwalsh/react-concurrent-store/README.md

 > **This package uses React internals** that could be removed in any future version at any time.
 Specifically, we use `getCacheForType` and `useCacheRefresh` from React's internal APIs.
 These internals have been available in both React 19.0 and React 19.1 releases, but there is no guarantee they will remain available in future versions.

 _Work In Progress_
-- [ ] Update types and add support for stores without a reducer
+- [x] Update types and add support for stores without a reducer
-- [ ] Add tests for Suspense and useTransition with async stores or stores of promises
+- [ ] Add tests for Suspense and useTransition with async stores or stores of promises (in-progress)
 - [ ] Add docs site with interactive examples

 ## Usage